getoutreach/outreach-platform-sdk/documentation/authorization/oauth.md

 Authorization
 -------------

 Currently the Outreach Platform only supports 3rd party OAuth access, which allows you as an application developer to request the ability to perform actions on behalf of a mutual customer.
-For more information on the OAuth 2.0 (IETF RFC 6749), please read the [specification](https://tools.ietf.org/html/rfc6749).
+For more information on OAuth 2.0 (IETF RFC 6749), please read the [specification](https://tools.ietf.org/html/rfc6749).
 This document provides a high-level view of the authorization flow, as well as the various endpoints which will grant you access to the public-facing API.

 ### Provision an Application